Crookston, Minnesota

 Crookston is a city in the U.S. state of Minnesota.
 It is the county seat of Polk County.
 The population was 7,482 at the 2020 census.
 It is part of the Greater Grand Forks metropolitan statistical area.

-Crookston is the episcopal seat of the Roman Catholic Diocese of Crookston.
+Crookston is the episcopal seat of the Diocese of Crookston.
 Crookston is partially a commuter town to the larger city of Grand Forks, North Dakota.

 History

 Crookston was settled around 1872.
 It was the site of a federal land office by 1876 and sited on a portion of the Great Northern Railway that began operation by 1880.
 The town was incorporated on April 1, 1879 as "Queen City".
 By the end of that year, the town had a jail, graded streets, and a few plank sidewalks.
 Soon, it was decided that the town needed a new name.
 Two factions emerged supporting two different names.
 One wished to honor the town's first mayor, Captain Ellerey C. Davis, with the name Davis.
 Another group picked the name Crookston to honor Col. William Crooks, chief engineer of the Great Northern Railway which was built through the community.
 The name was reportedly chosen by coin toss.

 Soon, Scandinavian, French-Canadian, and German immigrants began populating Crookston.
 At one point, eight different railroad lines reached the town, and it became a center of commerce and manufacturing.